annaesvensson/yellow-help/1-en/how-to-customise-a-layout.md

 ---
 Title: How to customise a layout
 ---
-Here's how to customise a layout of your website.
+Here's how to customise the appearance of your website.

 ## Customising HTML

-To adjust the [HTML](https://www.w3schools.com/html/) code of your website change the layout.
-Let's see how layouts are made.
-The default layout is defined in the [system settings](how-to-change-the-system#system-settings).
-A different layout can be defined in the [page settings](how-to-change-the-system#page-settings) at the top of each page, for example `Layout: default`.
+You can customise the appearance of your website with HTML and CSS.
+All HTML files are stored in your `system/layouts` folder.
+All CSS files are stored in your `system/themes` folder.
+You can change these files as you like and also add your own files.
+Your changes will not be overwritten when the website is updated.
+For sophisticated layouts there's an [API for developers](api-for-developers).

 Here's an example file `system/layouts/default.html`: